-Smart water controllers, also known as timers, digitally manage watering patterns of sprinklers and subsurface drip irrigation systems based on data collected through soil moisture and weather sensors.
-Soil-based sensors measure the amount of moisture in the ground and determine how much watering is necessary based on soil type, topography, and other conditions.
+Smart water controllers, also known as timers, digitally manage watering patterns of sprinklers and subsurface drip irrigation systems based on data collected through soil moisture and weather sensors.15 Soil-based sensors measure the amount of moisture in the ground and determine how much watering is necessary based on soil type, topography, and other conditions.
 Weather sensors located at the park or at a local weather station can determine how much watering is needed given particular weather conditions (e.g., temperature, wind, humidity, rainfall, etc.).
-Weather data collected by sensors not located at the park may be relayed wirelessly to the park's controller network via the Internet of Things (IoT), a digital network of sensors and devices that interact with and share data among each other via the Internet.
+Weather data collected by sensors not located at the park may be relayed wirelessly to the park's controller network via the Internet of Things (IoT),i a digital network of sensors and devices that interact with and share data among each other via the Internet.16

-Each smart water controller includes a network of sensors and control systems that can be applied to parks' existing irrigation pipes and pumps.
-A network of multiple controllers may be digitally linked via a central control system.
+Each smart water controller includes a network of sensors and control systems that can be applied to parks' existing irrigation pipes and pumps.2 A network of multiple controllers may be digitally linked via a central control system.
 This unified platform can compile weather and soil data from each controller onto a single computer or an online database.
+Digitally Credit: TheBestSelling.net Figure 5.4: Digital timers may be remotely controlled through mobile apps for easy on-the-go access.

-Digitally storing device information and moisture data from various sources makes managing the system easier, as park employees no longer need to reference each controller separately, manually log data, or be physically on-site to monitor data and equipment.
-Decause of the remote nature of controllers, park employees can use mobile apps or Internet-based software to turn watering systems on and off.
-Controllers can also update park employees on the status of watering cycles through text messages and email.
+storing device information and moisture data from various sources makes managing the system easier, as park employees no longer need to reference each controller separately, manually log data, or be physically on-site to monitor data and equipment.10 Because of the remote nature of controllers, park employees can use mobile apps or Internet-based software to turn watering systems on and off.17 Controllers can also update park employees on the status of watering cycles through text messages and email.18